SWU-Karabast/forceteki/docs/implementing-cards.md

 });
 ```

-If an attachment effect has a condition, it can be set using the `gainCondition` property.
+If an attachment _effect_ has a condition - meaning that the effect is only active if certain conditions are met - it can be set using the `gainCondition` property.
 See the implementation of the Fallen Lightsaber text, "If attached unit is a Force unit, it gains: “On Attack: Deal 1 damage to each ground unit the defending player controls.”
 ```typescript
 this.addGainOnAttackAbilityTargetingAttached({
     title: 'Deal 1 damage to each ground unit the defending player controls',